-The results of the 2013 BLUES MATTERS!
-Writers' Poll were recently announced, and Mark Robinson's 'Have Axe - Will Groove' was "In with a Shout" in the International Studio Album category. (#1 was Rory Block, 'Avalon') Mark Robinson himself was "In with a Shout" in the International Solo Artist category. (#1 was Eric Bibb) Amazing list of artists and albums in the poll--great to be among their company.
+The results of the BLUES MATTERS!
+2013 Writers' Poll were just published, and 'Have Axe - Will Groove' was "In with a Shout" for International Studio Album and Mark Robinson was "In with a Shout" for International Solo Artist.
+Amazing list of artists and albums in the poll--great to be among their company.
 Thank you, BLUES MATTERS! writers.

 Have Axe - Will Groove Up for 2014 IBC "Best Self-Produced CD"

 The Nashville Blues Society has nominated Have Axe - Will Groove for the "Best Self-Produced CD" in the 2014 International Blues Challenge!

 BLUES MUSIC MAGAZINE's inaugural issue: "Thanks to contemporary artists like Mark Robinson, the long-smoldering Nashville blues scene is staking a claim for status as a world class blues city ...
 Have Axe - Will Groove surpasses all expectatations ... [more here]"

 Mark Robinson Voted 'Best Roots/Americana Guitar Player' in The Alternate Root's 2nd Annual Readers' Choice Awards!
 More

 And makes their list of "Top East Nashville Artists" • More here.

 “A side man no more, Mark steps boldly to the plate and hits another homer with this fine CD. … His vocals are fresh, without artifice and delivered straight from the heart … Mark Robinson’s been to the crossroads and he ain’t coming back.
 Buy this record and play it ‘til it’s done wore out.” —Liz Mandeville, CHICAGO BLUES GUIDE